 are signatories to the most relevant humanitarian law treaties that

-apply to international armed conflicts: the Convention relative
+apply to international armed conflicts: the Geneva Convention relative

 to the Protection of Civilian Persons in Time of War (Geneva Convention

-Other relevant international treaties include the United Nations
+international treaties include the United Nations Charter (1945),

-Charter, the Council of Europe European Convention on Human Rights
+the Council of Europe European Convention on Human Rights (ETS No.

-(ETS No. 5), the International Covenant on Civil and Political Rights,
+5, 1950), the International Covenant on Civil and Political Rights

-Prevention and Punishment of the Crime of Genocide, the Rome Statute
+and Punishment of the Crime of Genocide (Genocide Convention, 1948),

-of the International Criminal Court, the International Convention
+the Rome Statute of the International Criminal Court (1998), the

-for Protection of All Persons from Enforced Disappearance, and the
+International Convention for Protection of All Persons from Enforced

-1989 United Nations Convention on the Rights of the Child and its
+Disappearance (2010) and the United Nations Convention on the Rights

 10. The Assembly underscores that the forcible transfer of children